-I love wearing heels but after I left my job as a television producer and began working from a home office, I found I was wearing them less and less.
+I love wearing heels, but after I left my job as a television producer and began working in a home office, I found I was wearing them less and less.
 I miss wearing heels – they make me feel sexy and confident and attractive – so lately I’ve been trying to wear them more and more.

 I have a friend who, because of a health issue, had to stop wearing makeup for a time.
 Fair enough but when her health improved, because she was out of the habit of wearing makeup, she didn’t bother starting to use it again.

 Putting on foundation or blush just felt like too much work.
-If she was happy with that there wouldn’t have been any problem but she told me that when she looked in the mirror, she felt old and drab.
+If she were happy with that, there wouldn’t have been any problem, but she told me that when she looked in the mirror, she felt old and drab.
 She convinced herself that others saw her that way too and she began to feel uncomfortable in social situations.